reiruso07/WRO2025_Future_Engineers-Team-Violet/README.md

 Another of these changes was the reorganization of its elements, given the changes in the motors used and the space they now occupied, we made a redistribution to most of the elements present in the robot, this time taking into account to make it even more accessible for repairs or adjustments to any of its parts.

-With all these changes made, a 3D design for the entire structure of the robot was made, thus facilitating its visualization and analysis.
+With all these changes made, a 3D design* for the entire structure of the robot was made, thus facilitating its visualization and analysis.

+## Assembly Process
+Firstly, you fixate this piece into the chassis, then the second module tatata, and finally the third module tatata, and you connect up everything

 ## Elements
 ### 3D Printed